Linear Equations and Graphing

 represent many solutions on a graph.

-Definition 1 A linear equation in two variables is
+Definition 1 A linear equation in two variables is an equation

 that can be written in the standard form